Philogelos: Contents

+Joke #1

+The first joke in the collection has long been described as incomprehensible, nonsensical, or missing a punchline:A scholar ordered a silversmith to prepare a lantern.
+When the latter asked how big he wanted it, he replied "Like this, for eight people!"The most common interpretation, first argued by Giovanni Pontano, was that the scholar is simply giving the silversmith a bizarre and useless answer.
+However, a 2013 paper by Egizia Maria Felice, Professor of Classics at the University of Reading, argued that the word for lantern (λύχνος) also refers to an edible species of fish (albeit different from a modern lanternfish), as attested in Strabo's Geographica.
+The humor is therefore a play on words about the meaning of λύχνος, where the scholar orders one at a silversmith's the same way he'd order one at a fishmonger's.

 Modern day

 In 2008, British TV personality and comedian Jim Bowen tested the material on a modern audience.
 One of the jokes in Philogelos has been described as "an ancestor of Monty Python's famous Dead Parrot comedy sketch."
 Comedian Jimmy Carr has said that some of the jokes are "strikingly similar" to modern ones.

-The National Museum of Language showcases a virtual exhibit, ‘‘Philogelos: The First Joke Book,” of cartoons created from translations of the Philogelos collection.
+The US National Museum of Language showcases a virtual exhibit, Philogelos: The First Joke Book, featuring cartoons created from translations of the Philogelos collection.